 Parking, Citations, Payments, Permits, Etc.: Frequently Asked Questions About

-The Parking Citation Assistance Center is now part of the Oakland Department of Transportation and is building its capacity to become a one-stop shop for all things parking and mobility.
+The Parking & Mobility Assistance Center, formerly known as the Parking Citation Assistance Center, is now part of the Oakland Department of Transportation and is building its capacity to become a one-stop shop for all things parking and mobility.
 The frequently asked questions below are organized by TOPIC areas.

 I was issued a citation, but no sign indicated any parking regulations.
 Can I get the ticket canceled because I was not aware of the rules?

 It is the driver’s responsibility to be aware of and understand all parking and traffic regulations while operating a vehicle - if the driver has any questions regarding parking regulations in the City of Oakland they can contact our office or review the information on our website.
 Simply being unaware of a particular regulation doesn’t exempt that individual from being issued a citation.